canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 The PSPC [Standard Acquisition Clauses and Conditions Manual](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual) provides clauses to request a [License to Material Subject to Copyright](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual/5/K/K3030C/2).
 Use the clause in contracts if the department or agency wants the copyright in the work to belong to the contractor but wishes to obtain a license to exercise all rights comprised in the copyright.
-This would allow the department or agency to release code developped as a result of a Crown procurement contract under an open source software licence.
+This would allow the department or agency to release code developed as a result of a Crown procurement contract under an open source software licence.

 **note:** Draft clause for OSS permissive licence.
 May also request use of TBS exceptions to acquire IP.